How to Set HubSpot: Enable the OAuth 2.0 Option

 After that, choose the “API Key” or “OAuth 2.0” AUTHORIZATION TYPE (here, we select the “OAuth 2.0” option) and click the “Send Request” button.

 After you’ve selected the type and clicked the “Send Request” button, you will see the complete list of the action settings.
 Filling in most fields here is optional for the proper functionality.
-The only required field is Email.
+The only required field is the Email of the FIELDS MAP section.